ros-controls/ros2_control_demos/example_9/doc/userdoc.rst

     ros2 launch ros2_control_demo_example_9 test_forward_position_controller.launch.py

-   You should now see the robot moving in Gazebo Classic.
+   You should now see the robot moving in Gazebo Classic / Gazebo.

-   If you echo the ``/joint_states`` or ``/dynamic_joint_states`` topics you should now get similar values, namely the simulated states of the robot
+   If you echo the ``/joint_states`` or ``/dynamic_joint_states`` topics you should see the changing values, namely the simulated states of the robot

    .. code-block:: shell